xavigonzalvo/rules_appengine/README.md

 application to App Engine.
 It takes an optional argument: the `APP_ID`.
 If not specified, it uses the default `APP_ID` provided in the application.
-This target needs to open a browser to authenticate with AppEngine, then have you copy-paste a "key" from the browser in the terminal.
+This target needs to open a browser to authenticate with App Engine, then have you copy-paste a "key" from the browser in the terminal.
 Since Bazel closes standard input, you can only input this by building the target and then running: